 Not knowing what to do or when to do certain trauma/grief related tasks often causes more uncertainty and often leads to avoidance on the part of many team members.
 This workbook provides comprehensive checklists that guide you and can be utilized a precisely the time that you need them.

-FAR TOO MANY MANAGERS THINK THAT BECAUSE THEY ARE NOT CURRENTLY DEALING WITH A TRAUMA OR LOSS IN THEIR COMPANY, THEY DO NOT NEED TO PREPARE FOR SUCH AN EVENT.
+MANAGERS THINK THAT BECAUSE THEY ARE NOT CURRENTLY DEALING WITH A TRAUMA OR LOSS IN THEIR COMPANY, THEY DO NOT NEED TO PREPARE FOR SUCH AN EVENT.

 NOTHING COULD BE FURTHER FROM THE TRUTH!